RedHatQE/rhsm-dbus-qe/README.md

 be happy when the interface exists
 ```

-With this approach a command `busctl tree` was run twice.
-You know, system actions are expensive.
+The command `busctl tree` was run twice using the traditional approach.

 The reactive approach looks like this: